Overview Of React

 - Requires manual processing of data changes.

 This has been a guide to What is React.
-Here we discussed the detail concept with understanding, advantage and disadvantages.
+Here we discussed the detailed concept with understanding, advantages, and disadvantages.
 You can also go through our other suggested articles to learn more –